deluciaDL/JavaTest/README.md

 ### Layered Architecture

-- **Application Layer:** Contains services (`PriceService`), DTOs and its mappers.
+- **Application Layer:** Contains services (`PriceService`), business custom exceptions, metrics configuration, DTOs and its mappers.
-- **Domain Layer:** Contains domain models (`Price`), ports (`PriceRepository`) and exception handling (`GlobalExceptionHandler`).
+- **Domain Layer:** Contains domain models (`Price`) and ports (`PriceRepository`).
-- **Infrastructure Layer:** Contains JDBC implementations, API controllers, mappers and entities.
+- **Infrastructure Layer:** Contains JDBC/JPA implementations, API controllers, GlobalExceptionHandler, data persistence mappers and data persistence entities.

 ### DTOs and Mappers

 DTOs (`FindPriceRequest` and `PriceResponse`) have been created to transfer data between the application and external clients.
 Mappers (`PriceDtoMapper`) convert domain - persistence model.
-Furthermore, on infrastructure layer, a jdbc entity was created to interact with the DB and some necessary mappers were added along with this entity to keep on the same layer all the jdbc stuff.
+Furthermore, on infrastructure layer, a jdbc/jpa entity was created to interact with the DB and some necessary mappers were added along with this entity to keep on the same layer all the jdbc/jpa stuff.

 ### Entities